Victorian Greenhouse Revival – What You Need in Your Glasshouse

 And you don’t need to build a new structure to enjoy these features.

-“A high proportion of our work is either replacing older structures or adding on to existing ones.
-In all cases the designs are totally bespoke to the task in hand.”
+A high proportion of our work is either replacing older structures or adding on to existing ones.
+In all cases, the designs are totally bespoke to the task in hand.

-“Although produced from aluminium they do have a traditional wood-look.
-They can be finished in a complete palette of colours but the majority are either Pebble Grey or Mineral Green, although we have had orders for black and even turquoise,” adds Linda.
+Linda, MD at Griffin, confirms the company’s commitment to authenticity.
+Although we produce greenhouses from aluminium they do have a traditional wood look.
+We can finish them in a complete palette of colours.
+While the majority are either Pebble Grey or Mineral Green, we have had orders for black and even turquoise.

 So, how can Griffin customise your classic Victorian glasshouse to suit your preferences?